 Gun violence in America

+On 5 November 2017, 26 people were killed and 20 injured in a church in Sutherland Springs, Texas.
 On 2 October 2017, a man assassinated 59 people and injured more than 500, by shooting to the attendees of a country music concert in Las Vegas.
 This has become the worst mass shooting in the history of the United States.
 The previous most deadly shooting took place the previous year, on 12 June 2016, when terrorist attacked on the Pulse night club in Orlando, Florida, killing 49 and injuring 53.
 This are not not isolated cases.
 It follows a series of mass shootings, including the San Bernardino attack (16 killed, 19 injured) six months earlier, which have attracted great media attention worldwide.
 Gun control and gun violence became central issues in the Trump vs Clinton election battle.
 The Republican and the Democratic candidates adopted diametrically opposed interpretations of the causes and solutions of these problems.
 In the end the former won the election.
 One of Donald Trump's promises was to protect the right to bear arms.

 Here, we want to discuss, in a constructive way, whether guns should be banned.
 In order to set the debate we want to share some facts about gun crime.

 Gun deaths in America are not at a historic high, but there are reasons to be concerned about the current situation.
 During the early 1990s, the worst period in recent history, America averaged 13,000 annual homicides by handgun.
 Gun violence declined in the late 1990s and early 2000s but now it seems to show a new worrisome upward trend.
 In 2013, firearms caused 11,208 deaths by homicide, 21,175 deaths by suicide, and 505 deaths by accidental discharge.
 There are about 310 million guns in America.